 Woodpecker does not internally limit the number of emails you send a day, but your provider does.
 Sending too many emails a day (or sometimes even too many an hour, or a minute) may cause your email account to be blocked, i.e. you won’t be able to send any kind of email from this account for 24 hours or more.

-If you know the limits, and set up your delivery time and the number of emails sent daily per campaign according to those limits, your campaigns will be smoothly sent as planned – provided that you’re not sending poor quality content without any personalization whatsoever.
+If you know the limits, and set up your delivery time and the number of emails sent daily per campaign according to those limits, your campaigns will be smoothly sent as planned and your emails won’t be considered SPAM– provided that you’re not sending poor quality content without any personalization whatsoever.

-If you’re sending spam or anything that is considered spam by your recipients, you will get blocked anyway and probably sooner than you reach your daily sending limit.
-Remember: the deliverability of your emails is also crucial if you want to avoid being blocked.
+If you’re sending spam or anything that is considered spam by your recipients, you will get blacklisted anyway and probably sooner than you reach your daily sending limit.
+Remember: the deliverability of your cold emails is also crucial if you want to avoid being blacklisted.

-The limits posed by your provider are for all the messages getting out of your address.
-That’s why if you have several follow-ups planned within your campaign, you should keep in mind that after a few days or weeks, there will be not only your first touch emails queued to be sent a day, but also a number of follow-ups.
+The email sending limits posed by your provider are for all the messages sent from your address.
+That’s why if you have several follow-ups planned within your campaign, you should keep in mind that after a few days or weeks, not only your first touch emails will be queued to be sent a day, but also a number of follow-ups.
 As all the scheduled types of emails overlap, the limits may be easily exceeded.
 The same goes for sending a few campaigns from the same email address at the same time.

-In this post, I included the information I found about the limits as of 29th March 2018.
-However, the limits may change with time.
+This blog post gets updated from time to time, but mind you that the limits may change in the meantime.
 So it’s crucial to follow the links for the direct resources to make sure you get updated information.

 Jump straight to your provider: